Skip to content

 How do I get a Research Assistantship or Teaching Assistantship?

 Students are eligible for assistantships after they have been admitted to the Department.
-Faculty with RA openings in their research group for the next academic year start reviewing student applications once admission decisions have been made.
-In order to facilitate the student-faculty matching process and secure funding for the coming academic year as early as possible, we recommend that newly admitted students begin to contact faculty whose research is of interest to them as soon as they are admitted to the Department.
-(For more information see the Graduate Program information on the MechE web site.
+To facilitate the student-faculty matching process and secure funding for the coming academic year as early as possible, we recommend that newly admitted students begin to contact faculty whose research is of interest to them as soon as they are admitted to the Department.
+Faculty with RA openings in their research group for the next academic year will start reviewing RA applications once admission decisions have been made.
+(For more information see the Graduate Program information on the MechE web site).